 TNMCorps incorporates a variety of strategies to motivate and engage volunteers while simultaneously facilitating focused data collection resulting in high-quality data.
 These strategies include the tiered-editing process, mapping challenges, virtual recognition badges, social media engagement, bi-monthly newsletters, and regular news releases.
 Volunteers are from the general public and include retirees, students, geospatial professionals, and anyone with an interest in contributing to The National Map.

-USGS TMNCorps volunteer contributions from March 29, 2012, to June 30, 2020.
+USGS TMNCorps volunteer contributions from March 29, 2012, to July 31, 2021.
 Each point on the map represents a single volunteer-edited structure feature.
 These volunteer contributions include edited, added, verified, and deleted points.
 The background base map is black.